 Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.
 Audrey Hepburn as UNICEF Humanitarian 1988-1992.

 Audrey Hepburn never forgot the aid she received from UNICEF (United Nations International Children’s Emergency Fund) as an adolescent in post-World War II Holland.
-In 1988, she became a UNICEF Ambassador and traveled to more than 20 countries, meeting children who struggled every day just to survive.
+In 1988, she became a UNICEF Ambassador and traveled to more than 20 countries, meeting children who struggled daily to survive.

+Audrey Hepburn